ROCKFlows/Rockflows-Overview/README.md

 - [Comparison of Workflows: a Step Further](https://github.com/ROCKFlows/experiments-public/tree/master): The questions focus on predicting key performance metrics (accuracy, execution time, and memory usage) of machine learning workflows on user datasets without undergoing the evaluation phase.
     - **_Lessons Learned:_**
-            - Comparing workflows is not about testing if one metric has a better value, whether once or on average, but **about assessing if there is a significant difference**.
+            - [Luca Parisi](https://github.com/ROCKFlows/experiments-public/blob/master/doc/tesi.pdf) Comparing workflows is not about testing if one metric has a better value, whether once or on average, but **about assessing if there is a significant difference**.
 Consequently, it is more interesting to build classes of algorithms for a given problem and metric, which requires storing a large number of results and computations.
-          - To evaluate a workflow, it is essential to master the evaluation processes, notably by reproducing not only the experiment but also by conducting it on the same data split.
+          - [Luca Parisi](https://github.com/ROCKFlows/experiments-public/blob/master/doc/tesi.pdf) To evaluate a workflow, it is essential to master the evaluation processes, notably by reproducing not only the experiment but also by conducting it on the same data split.
-          - Preprocessing has a significant impact; it is not about comparing algorithms but **comparing workflows.**
+          - [Luca Parisi](https://github.com/ROCKFlows/experiments-public/blob/master/doc/tesi.pdf) Preprocessing has a significant impact; it is not about comparing algorithms but **comparing workflows.**
-          - Metadata dependencies seem difficult/impossible to identify through logical patterns.
+          - [Luca Parisi](https://github.com/ROCKFlows/experiments-public/blob/master/doc/tesi.pdf) Metadata dependencies seem difficult/impossible to identify through logical patterns.
+- Learning from experiments on Machine Learning Workflows
+  - **_Lessons Learned:_**

 - Version de Miguel
 - RF V1